eruption-project/eruption-website/content/articles/organization-created.md

 ### The Eruption GitHub Organization has been created

-We just launched the new GitHub organization!
+Exciting news!
+We have just launched our brand new GitHub organization!
+Let's shape the future of the Eruption project together...